Indonesian Villagers Slaughter Nearly 300 Crocodiles In Revenge Attack

 It is believed the victim, Sugito, entered an area around the critters’ breading pond in search of animal feed on Friday.
 (Indonesian citizens often have a single name.)

-The Jakarta Post quoted a resident, Olga saying: “His family said that Sugito, who worked at a tofu factory, was looking for grass for his cattle when a local resident heard him shouting for help but […] Sugito was found dead.”
+The Jakarta Post quoted a resident, Olga saying, “his family said that Sugito, who worked at a tofu factory, was looking for grass for his cattle when a local resident heard him shouting for help but […] Sugito was found dead.”

 After his funeral on Saturday, villagers stormed the crocodile farm, which operated legally.
 After vandalizing the facility’s office, they dragged all the animals out of the water and massacred them in what was “so horrid to see,” Olga said.